scott-griffiths/scott-griffiths/README.md

 ----

 My new project is a bitwise format parsing and building library called [bitformat](https://github.com/scott-griffiths/bitformat).
 It is already pretty solid in terms of bitwise creation and interpretation, covering much of the same ground as bitstring but with a new and more efficient API.
 Future work will expand the format specification and parsing features.
+I'm writing the core of it in Rust with the eventual aim of also making it the most performant library for bit manipulation in Python.
+So overall I'm being pretty ambitious!

-It is currently in alpha - please try it out if you're feeling adventurous.
+It is currently in alpha with plenty of updates planned for 2025.
+Please try it out if you're feeling adventurous.

 [![bitformat](https://raw.githubusercontent.com/scott-griffiths/bitformat/main/doc/bitformat_logo_small.png)](https://github.com/scott-griffiths/bitformat)